cfjedimaster/brackets-caniuse/README.md

 History
 =======
+5/29/2013: Merged in a huge amount of kick ass UI updates by EvilOatmeal: https://github.com/cfjedimaster/brackets-caniuse/pull/3

+Also added package.json

 4/16/2013: add menu fix

 12/23/2012: Small tweak due to a change to in file error handling.
 See: https://github.com/adobe/brackets/pull/2318

 11/12/2012: Use correct DOM insertion.